Roots Examined in a Gentle Way

 In most of the cases the study of plants focuses on the part that sticks out of the ground.
 The subterranean parts – the roots – are often being neglected, despite being immensely important to the growth of the plants.
 The company Umweltanalytische Produkte GmbH (UP) and the association Centrum für Energietechnologie e.V.
 (CEBra) in Cottbus have therefore developed and successfully tested a new technology, which makes it possible to observe the growth of roots with great precision and in a gentle way.
-The Ministry for Economic and European Affairs of the State of Brandenburg supported this project.

 “The root is an important but, unfortunately, often underestimated plant organ.
 It is in charge of absorbing water and nutrients,” Gerhard Kast, Manager of the company UP GmbH, and Maik Veste, responsible Project Manager at CEBra, pointed out in unison.
 Factors such as the concentration of nutrients and the water balance within the root system have a decisive impact on the growth of trees and plants, which, in turn, impacts the production of biomass.